FSRA Stakeholder Advisory Committee for Life & Health Insurance

 The L&H Insurance SAC will:

-- Inform FSRA’s annual business planning with a focus on the L&H Insurance-related priorities and budget that will guide FSRA’s operations and regulatory activity, before FSRA’s annual business plan is delivered to the Minister of Finance;
+- inform FSRA’s annual business planning with a focus on the L&H Insurance-related priorities and budget that will guide FSRA’s operations and regulatory activity, before they are published and delivered to the Minister of Finance

-- Upon request of FSRA, provide a forum for input on L&H Insurance sector issues, FSRA priorities and other initiatives or activities involving FSRA; and
+- upon request of FSRA, provide a forum for input on L&H Insurance sector issues, FSRA priorities and other initiatives or activities involving FSRA

 The Board may decide to convene a SAC meeting to discuss any other issue related to the regulation of the L&H Insurance sector and may decide to combine SACs from different sectors for such a meeting.